GMenara/magnitude-homology/README.md

-# magnitude homology calculations
+# Magnitude Homology Calculations

 Code for graph magnitude homology calculations.
-Original maple code by Simon Willerton and James Cranch.
+- "MH using sage.ipynb" contains the py3 version of the code implemented by Simon Willerton and James Cranch.
 Code is implemented in Sagemath 9.3 (based on Python 3.9).
-Execute the file with sage's inbuilt python via: sage -python < main.py
+- "scr" directory contains the py3 code to compute graph MH: "create_graph" draws the considered graph, "boundary_matrix" builds MC_{k-1,l} and MC{k,l}, in "main" we specify the hyperparameters G, k, l.